 Advisors & Supervisors

-Candidates meeting the admission standards of the University register in the School of Library, Archival and Information Studies and are assigned an advisor from one of the participating departments.
+Candidates meeting the admission standards of the University register in the School of Information and are assigned an advisor from one of the participating departments.
 A supervisory committee responsible for giving advice on the course work and the thesis is appointed, consisting of the Chair/research supervisor and at least two other members of the faculty of the University, representing a minimum of two different academic disciplines.
 The selection of faculty supervisors is administered by the Chair and Committee for the program.